-Although we may think that dog toys are not that important, to your dogs they are a major part of their lives.
+Although you may think toys are not that important to your dogs, they are a major part of their lives.

 Just like for children, it’s a good idea to have several dog toys for your pup to play with so she doesn’t become bored.

 A bored dog can be dangerous because he will often find something else to chew – your furniture, shoes, books, etc.